 Alright, let's get real about the cost because at $260 these bindings might not be the most budget-friendly.
 Why spend all of this money on bindings when there are cheaper options even from reputable brands?
 That is a completely valid response and it really comes down to what each snowboarder’s specific needs are.

-In terms of other options on the market, now that there is such a strong selection of these lighter, more comfortable bindings, I briefly considered changing things up, looking primarily toward the Burton Lexa X and Union Trilogy bindings.
-But I felt that these other bindings really shine for aggressive lines and ultimately, the Lexas are more versatile, and in my opinion, give the most “bang for your buck”.
+In terms of other options on the market, now that there is such a strong selection of these lighter, more comfortable bindings, I briefly considered changing things up, looking primarily toward the women's Burton Lexa X and Union Trilogy bindings.
+But I felt that these other bindings really shine for aggressive lines and ultimately, the Lexas are more versatile, and in my opinion, give the most “bang for your buck.”
+Plus, they include a one-year warranty from the date of purchase in case of any issues.

-The Burton Lexas help unlock the greatest potential on the mountain and keep any snowboarder’s feet happy throughout the day.
+The Burton Lexa binding is a high-quality mid-flex snowboard binding that offers all-terrain performance in a low-profile design and helps unlock the greatest potential on the mountain and will keep any snowboarder’s feet happy throughout the day.